unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > Awesome.
 I use the compass to find Stellaris, I want to give him the rope when I find him

 The crystal compass spins wildly in your palm, then snaps toward the forest floor!
 Its needle pierces through earth itself, pointing down to where ancient whispers rise.
 Stellaris waits in the depths below—time to descend!

+---

+## 2025-07-30 22:33:48

+> I find Stellaris and give him the rope

+Perfect.
+Now I understand the situation.
+Belkan (adb6ec9d) is following his compass to find Stellaris (3260549d) who is in the Whispering Depths.
+Belkan has the enchanted rope that "never breaks and helps before you ask. " This will be a significant meeting between the two players...